-- Allow at least one minute of your talk for each slide or other visual aid, e.g., no more than 12 slides for a 15-minute talk. - Minimize the number of lines of text and the number of curves shown on one visual aid. - More than 12 lines of text or 5 curves are too many to be comprehended within one minute.

-- Too little is better than too much.
+- Allow one minute of your talk for each slide, e.g., aim for 12 slides in 15 minutes - Minimize the number of text lines and graph curves. - More than 12 lines of text or 5 curves are too many to be comprehended within one minute. - Too little is better than too much.